- Birth control

 What is the implant?

 The implant (Nexplanon is the brand name; previously Implanon) is a teeny-tiny rod that’s inserted under the skin of your upper arm.
 It’s so small, in fact, most people can’t see it once it’s inserted—which means it can be your little secret, if you’re so inclined.
 The implant releases progestin, a hormone that keeps your ovaries from releasing eggs and thickens your cervical mucus—which helps block sperm from getting to the egg in the first place.
-It prevents pregnancy for up to four years.
+It prevents pregnancy for up to 5 years.
 Not too shabby.

 The implant is among the most effective methods.